bhumitattarde/bhumitattarde/README.md

 <br/>

 I’m an engineering sophomore currently working as a software development intern at KDE as a part of Google Summer of Code 2021.
-I have varying interests that range from algorithmic trading & FinTech to filesystems to making web-apps.
+I have varying interests that range from algorithmic trading and FinTech to making web-apps.

 I’ve previously interned as a software development engineer at Zerodha and CAGT.
 Both of these experiences have taught me a lot about writing performant yet maintainable production-ready code.
 I’ve traded Indian equity markets for a brief period of time and love leveraging technology to generate extra alpha.
 I’m a staunch advocate of open-source software and FOSS philosophy.
 I regularly contribute to KDE’s KIO-FUSE, and maintain Zerodha’s CPPKiteConnect.
 Take a look at my previous work experience [here]().